nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 The data stored in the instance variables defined in `initialize` could be scraped directly from the main list and the remaining methods defined using `attr_accessor`  would extract their data from individual book pages.

-The first method called when app starts up is, appropriately named I think, `start`.
+The first method called when the app starts up is, appropriately named I think, `start`.

 ```
 class MostReadBooks::CLI